-Anthropology, Cultural Studies, Education, Food Studies, History, and Literature in Southern Oman
+Anthropology, Cultural Studies, Education, Food Studies, History, Literature and Political Science on the Arabian Peninsula

 photo by M. A. Al Awaid